sheldyso/sheldyso.github.io/index.md

 ### Semester 1 - Business Report

-For this assignment, I had to create a business report on a project that would utilise a given dataset which was a customer personality analysis dataset.
+For this assignment, I had to create a business report on a project that would utilise data which was a customer personality analysis dataset.
 The business report can be found [here](https://github.com/sheldyso/sheldyso.github.io/blob/main/Business%20Report.pdf).

 ### Semester 2 -